langat-che/Crop_disease_prediction_and_recommendation_system/README.md

 # Crop Disease Prediction AI
 ## Overview
 This project focuses on developing an AI-driven system to detect and classify crop diseases from leaf images, specifically targeting maize, tomato, and onion.
-Utilizing a fine-tuned ResNet50 deep learning model, the system not only identifies diseases but also provides tailored treatment and prevention recommendations, aiming to assist farmers and agricultural professionals in early disease detection and management.
+Utilizing a fine-tuned InceptionV3 and Custom CNN deep learning model, the system not only identifies diseases but also provides tailored treatment and prevention recommendations, aiming to assist farmers and agricultural professionals in early disease detection and management.

 ## Business Understanding
 Agriculture is a cornerstone of economies worldwide, yet crop diseases significantly impact yield and farmer livelihoods.
 Early detection and management of these diseases are crucial.
 This project aims to leverage AI to assist farmers and agricultural professionals in identifying crop diseases promptly, thereby reducing losses and improving food security.